-A complete guide to the Laquan McDonald shooting and the Jason Van Dyke trial
+A complete guide to the Laquan McDonald shooting and criminal trials

 Jason Van Dyke, the on-duty Chicago Police officer who fatally shot 17-year-old Laquan McDonald in 2014, was found guilty in the teenager's murder on Oct.
 5, 2018.
-The highly anticipated trial has political, social and cultural implications.
-The Sun-Times staff tracked the case in the months leading up to the trial.
-This page tracks every day of the trial and features background information in the case.
+The Sun-Times staff tracked the case in the months leading up to the trial and is tracking a subsequent trial of three officers accused of covering up the incident.
+This page tracks every day of that trial and features background information in the case.

 Oct.
 3, 2018